KubeCon + CloudNativeCon North America

 Request to Participate

-The deadline for submitting your interest for an In-Person Project Working Session, In-person Kiosk, Project Updates, Maintainer Track, and PR Support is Friday, August 18.
-However, we encourage you to secure your spot today as space is limited and demand is high.
-Requests will be based on project maturity.
+The deadline to submit for a Project Lightning Talk, Contribfest Session, Maintainer Track Session is Monday, July 22, and the deadline for In-Person Kiosk, and/or PR Support is Monday, August 12 however, we encourage you to secure your spot today as space is limited and demand is high.
+Requests will be prioritized based on project maturity.

-If you have any questions or would like to arrange a call to discuss project opportunities, please email Tin Matienzo at kmatienzo@linuxfoundation.org.
+If you have any questions or would like to arrange a call to discuss project opportunities, please email us at ProjectsAtKubeCon@linuxfoundation.org.

 FAQs + Contact